-There's no doubt CHALLENGE DAYTONA has set the bar very high for organizers of world-class triathlon events after their event held last weekend in Florida.
+There's no doubt CHALLENGE DAYTONA has set the bar high for top-tier event organizers in triathlon following its event held last weekend in Florida. [no_knock]

 An event that not only featured the maximum organizational quality If not, thanks to the strong commitment of the PTO (Professional Triathlon Organization), it had a total of $ 1.150.000 in prize money what attracted great middle and long distance triathletes at international level

 From Triathlon News, we wanted to interview Juan Fernandez, Quality Manager of Southern Europe and South America for Challenge Family.

 In 2019 you were at DAYTONA during the CHALLENGE celebration.How was your experience there?